Metro

 Komsomolskaya station

-The Moscow metro is the most popular and convenient means of transport in Moscow.
-It looks different from subways in other European capitals.
+The Moscow Metro is the most popular and convenient means of transport in Moscow.
+It looks very different from subways in other European capitals.
 Each station has a unique and individual design.
-The halls are finished with marble and lit with chandeliers, walls and ceilings glitter in mosaics and stained-glass windows.
-No surprise it was often called "marble palaces for the people."
+The halls are finished with marble and lit with chandeliers; walls and ceilings glitter with mosaics and stained-glass windows.
+It comes as no surprise that it was often called ‘marble palaces for the people’.

 No subway in the world could boast of such luxury.
-Moscow metro was built to prove the advantages of the Soviet regime.
-It was the showcase of 'Stalin's Moscow'.
-This is what one of the first passengers wrote about metro "Wonderful!
+The Moscow Metro was built to prove the advantages of the Soviet regime.
+It was the showcase of ‘Stalin's Moscow’.
+This is what one of the first passengers wrote about the Metro: “Wonderful!
 Ravishing!
 Superb!
 A worthy monument to the great Stalin era!
-Fragment of communism!"
+Fragment of communism!”

-Metro is an underground gallery of the soviet realist art.
-This art was meant to depict "the real" Soviet life.
-The people on those images look happy.
-They are confident in their future.
+The Metro is an underground gallery of Soviet realist art.
+This art was meant to depict ‘the real’ Soviet life.
+The people in these images look happy: they are confident in their future.
 Collective farm girls seem to have fun working on the fields.
 Workers are never tired.
 The life in the country was shown as a never-ending festival.

-Moscow metro is very deep.
-The deepest stations are
+The Moscow Metro is very deep, with the deepest stations being

 Metro used as shelter during the war